 Seek local knowledge, plan the route you will take and the amount of time you can reasonably expect it to take.
 Choose the right trip to match your party’s experience and skill level.
 Take the right maps and know how to use them.

-We recommend you tell someone your plans and leave a date to raise the alarm if you haven't returned.
-View the Outdoors Intentions process on the Adventuresmart website.
+We recommend you tell someone about your plans and leave a date to raise the alarm if you haven't returned.

 - View Fiordland alerts for current conditions and track updates and check with the DOC Visitor Centre before your trip.